 While in Chefchaouen I went hiking and ended up in a cemetery – talk about spooky.
 I roamed around the medina and took in the beautiful blue city.
 But the highlight was hanging out with my host and the rest of the staff at the guest house.
 When it was time for me to leave, I took a taxi to Tangier train station and purchased an overnight sleeper to Marrakech.

-As with most things, you will have to haggle the price of the taxi.
-You’ll have the option of taking a collective taxi for 70 dirhams, but you’ll have to wait for six people or you can take a taxi yourself which will cost you much more.
-I got super lucky and I was able to pay 200 dirhams for a solo taxi to get to Chefchaouen and 140 dirhams to get back to Tangier (I told you my haggling skills were great); most people pay 500-700 dirham.
+As with most things, you will have to haggle with the taxi drivers.
+You have the option of taking a collective taxi for 70 dirhams, but you’ll have to wait for six people, or you can take a cab by yourself which will cost you much more.
+I got super lucky and I was able to pay 200 dirhams for a solo taxi to get to Chefchaouen and 140 dirhams to get back to Tangier (I told you my haggling skills were good); most people pay 500-700 dirham for a solo ride.

 Initially, I took a day tour to Essaouira from Marrakech, but I loved it so much that I decided to go back for another 3 days.
 Essaouira is less crowded and not as busy as Marrakech.
 I love the laid-back beach vibe.
 I met another solo traveler my first time there and we enjoyed wine at a restaurant overlooking the bright and breezy waters.
-I love the colorful boats and bustling medina; I intentionally tried to get lost but was unable to.
-It was in Essaouira that I got something stuck in my ear (completely my fault) and had to go see a doctor and get medications which cost me ~$15.
+I love the colorful boats and bustling medina; I tried to get lost but was unable to.
+It was in Essaouira that I got something stuck in my ear (entirely my fault) and had to see a doctor and get medications which cost me ~$15.
 Yes, 15.

 Until next time,